Emilsone/Emilsone/README.md

- - 😞 Challenge: I Don't have a good laptop to constantly practice my skills by  building projects
+ - 😞 Challenge: I Don't have a  laptop to constantly practice my skills by  building projects